opsmop/opsmop/docs/source/language.rst

 See also :ref:`module_file` and :ref:`module_service`.

 .. note::
-    Currently one *Role* cannot define *Handlers* for events signaled by another role.
+    Currently one *Role* cannot define *Handlers* for events signaled by another *Role*.
 They are tightly namespaced and this is considered a feature.

 Variables